 Why are we all being put on hold?
-Probably because we’ll have to wait for the virus truck deliveries to arrive for those of us in for bad luck.
-Only in the aftermath of a commotion brought on by money changers should we realize that every possible combination of survival is being calculated offshore in Cuba by one of NASA’s mainframe computers.
+Probably because we’ll have to wait for virus truck deliveries to arrive for those of us in for bad luck.
+Only in the aftermath of a commotion brought on by money changers should we realize that every possible combination of survival is being calculated offshore in Russia by one of NASA’s mainframe computers.

 Be sure to stock up on toilet paper.
 I’m sure the shower stall drain will start backing up soon.